zoozoo-sec/zoozoo-sec.github.io/blogs/PwningWasm-BreakingXssFilters/index.md

             <li>
                 <code>Liftoff (Baseline Compiler):</code> This is the first stage.
 Liftoff’s job is simple:
-                take the WASM bytecode and translate it into machine code
-                <code>fast enough to start running immediately</code>.
+                take the WASM bytecode and translate it into machine code fast enough to start running immediately.
                 It doesn’t do fancy optimizations; it just ensures the code works.
                 Think of it as a “good enough to run now” compiler.
-                This allows your page or app to begin execution almost instantly, so users don’t notice any delay.
+                This allows your page or app to begin execution almost instantly, so users don’t notice any delay.<br>
             </li>
             <li>
                 <code>Turbofan (Optimizing Compiler):</code> While Liftoff is already running your code,